ZimehrAbbasi/Nuggets-game/README.md

 Players move about, collecting nuggets when they move onto a pile.
 When all gold nuggets are collected, the game ends and a summary is printed.

+***

 ## Materials provided

 See the [support library](support/README.md) for some useful modules.

 See the [maps](maps/README.md) for some draft maps.

+***

+## Compiling

+To build, run `make`.

+To test with outomated players, run `make test`.

+To clean up, run `make clean`.

+To test for memory leaks, run `make memcheck`.
+Note: This requires you to either manually add bots to the game or call [./tests/runbots.sh](./tests/runbots.sh) with the port number that the server instance returned.